Implementing Transitions with @TransitionSet

 if (result.isSuccess()) {

-log.info("Successfully executed transition from Prompt to Working");
+log.info("Successfully triggered transition from Prompt to Working");

 return true;